OpenVnmrJ/Documentation/Contributing.md

 ### Low barrier of entry

 We strive for a low barrier of entry to the project.
-This is partly achieved by not requiring new contributors to “prove themselves” before they are admitted to the "committership" (or soe other honorific).
+This is partly achieved by not requiring new contributors to “prove themselves” before they are admitted to the "committership" (or some other honorific).
 Instead, we assume that all contributors are good until proven otherwise, and this principle applies to anybody without arbitrary discrimination.
 We recognize that every contribution is precious, and we recognize that every added process turns away some potential contributors.

 The lower barrier of entry is partly achieved by separating the project into "core", "appdirs" (groups of pulse programs, macros, & templates), documentation, and other independent pieces, thereby reducing the need for extended collaboration and communication.
 We try to let everyone choose their own turf where they can work efficiently without bogged down by too many discussions and compromises.